17 people were busted in a child pornography sting in Florida. 2 of them were Disney employees

 (CNN)Two Disney employees were arrested in a child pornography sting orchestrated by the Polk County Sheriff's Office in Florida.

-They were among 17 people nabbed in an undercover sting operation, according to a press release from the agency.
+They were among 17 men nabbed in an undercover sting operation, according to a press release from the agency.

 Brett Kinney, 40, of Lake Alfred, Florida, told investigators he was a guest experience manager at Disney World, according to the release.
 Kinney was arrested and charged with one count of promotion of child pornography and 24 counts of possession of child pornography-enhanced, the release said.